DjoserGenomics/djosergenomics.github.io/_posts/2025-08-13-Scroll-6-Ramses-Plots.md

   <p style="font-size: 0.8em; color: gray;"><a href="https://commons.wikimedia.org/wiki/File:Templo_de_Ramses_II_01.jpg" target="_blank">Abu Simbel Temple - © Wikimedia Commons / BetoCG - CC BY 3.0</a></p>
 </div>

 One of his most iconic legacies is the **Abu Simbel temples**, carved into the cliffs of Nubia.
 These colossal monuments, with four towering statues of Ramses guarding the entrance, were designed to project his power and divine authority to anyone approaching Egypt’s southern frontier.
-Inside, intricate carvings depict his victories, religious devotion, and family.

 To this day, **Ramses II** remains a symbol of ambition, resilience, and the desire to leave an everlasting mark on history, a fitting inspiration for any great endeavor.

 ---

-> Papyrus Background from the Post's Cover photo is from [Freepik](https://www.freepik.com/free-photo/grunge-background_4258615.htm)
+> Papyrus Background from the Post's Cover photo is from <a href="https://www.freepik.com/free-photo/grunge-background_4258615.htm" target="_blank">Freepik</a>

 ---